vmarchuk/deploy/README.md

 Deploy is an enterprise deployment via Bittorrent.
-It was designed for fast transfer of large amount of data over many hosts.
+Designed for fast transfer of large amount of data over many hosts.

 This script is an improved deployment over twitter's murder(https://github.com/lg/murder) and Herd(https://github.com/russss/Herd).
 Its designed to be self contained, easy to use and many other features.